homezhan/artoolkit-docs/4_Android/android_native.md

 ####Regarding the Windows Desktop development environment

 A few Unix commands are required for the Android NDK build script, `ndk-build.cmd`, to work.
 These commands are provided by the Git bash shell that comes with the Git download.
-Because of that, we can thankfully replace Cygwin - the Unix-like environment for Windows.
-Cygwin is seemingly an overkill for the meager requirements of `ndk-build.cmd` in that Cygwin large, invasive and the installation setup is confusing.
+Because of that, we can thankfully replace Cygwin, the Unix-like environment for Windows, with Git bash.
+Cygwin is seemingly impractical for the meager requirements of `ndk-build.cmd` in that the Cygwin installation is large, invasive and the installation setup is confusing.

 #####Special Git installation instructions for Windows Desktop only